YuxingLiu/CarND-LaneLines-P1/Writeup.md

 A possible improvement would be to adaptively change `rgb_threshold` according to the light conditions.

-Another potential improvement could be to switch to a quadratic lane model as long as the previous slopes exceed some thresholds.
+Another potential improvement could be to switch to a quadratic lane model if the previous slopes exceed some thresholds.